 Causes of Cleft Lip and Cleft Palate

-If not treated, cleft lip and palate can cause dental malformations, hearing loss, feeding difficulties, and speech problems.
+If left untreated, cleft lip and cleft palate can lead to dental issues, hearing loss, feeding difficulties, and speech problems, including:

 - Dental malformation.
 Children that have cleft lip or palate tend to have dental abnormalities.
 For example, these might include malpositioned teeth, missing teeth, small teeth, or extra teeth.
 Clefting can also adversely affect the gums, the supporting bone of the teeth, or the alveolar ridge.
 Alveolar ridge defects can pose a problem in the eruption of permanent teeth.
 It can rotate, tip, or displace permanent teeth.